 CREDIT FOR 8TH GRADE WORLD LANGUAGE

-World Language grades at 8th grade go with the student to the high school...
-These grades are to count in their GPA.
+World Language grades at 8th grade go with the student to high school transcript.
+These grades will count in their GPA.
 Students with lower grades may elect to repeat the course in grade 9.